Hornbill-Docs/style-guide/style-guide/spelling.md

 <code>ELMER: Complete</code>

-In general, use British English spelling in all publications.
+In general, use US English spelling in all publications.

-**Examples (incorrect, not British English spelling) ❌**
+**Examples (incorrect, not US English spelling) ❌**
+- authorise
+- centre
+- colour
+- metre
+- organisation

+**Examples (correct, US English spelling) ✅**
 - authorize
 - center
 - color
 - meter
 - organization

-**Examples (correct, British English spelling) ✅**
-- authorise
-- centre
-- colour
-- metre
-- organisation

-In cases where specific publications, like marketing materials, are exclusively distributed in regions or countries following an alternate spelling, such as US English, decide which spelling is appropriate.
+In cases where specific publications, like marketing materials, are exclusively distributed in regions or countries following an alternate spelling, such as UK English, decide which spelling is appropriate.

 For the spelling and definition of non-technical terms, refer to the most recent edition of *Merriam-Webster's Collegiate Dictionary* or visit [Merriam-Webster Online](https://www.merriam-webster.com/).
 When the dictionary presents multiple spellings for a word, typically, the first listed spelling is preferred.